asteriation/acnh-eventflow-compiler/README.md

-# acnh-eventflow-compiler
-Compiler for Nintendo EventFlow flowcharts used in Animal Crossing: New Horizons
+# Compiler for Nintendo EventFlow flowcharts

+Tool to compile a readable, code-like format into eventflow flowcharts (bfevfl) for *Animal Crossing: New Horizons*.

+This project is the counterpart of [acnh-eventflow-decompiler](https://github.com/asteriation/acnh-eventflow-decompiler).

+## Usage

+todo

+## License

+This software is licensed under the terms of the MIT License.